Peach008/AlgoProject/README.md

 Peach team will implement and explain the Undirected Graphs. *Set of vertices connected pairwise by edges* the main definition of graph!

+For a better understanding, we also used Adjacency Matrix and Adjacency List representations of a undirected graph.

 Now lets discusses the implementation of Undirected Graph using Java Programming Language!